-Many problems are minor but some can be life threatening.
+There’s a risk of problems or complications after any operation.
+Many problems are minor but some, although usually rare, can be life threatening.
 Treating them as soon as possible is important.

 Your immune system protects your body against infections by recognising foreign bodies, such as bacteria and viruses, and then trying to destroy them.
-Unfortunately your immune system will see your new liver as foreign and try to destroy it.
+Unfortunately your immune system sees your new liver as foreign and will try to fight it.

 The most common anti rejection drugs include: